National Institute of Environmental Health Sciences — National Institutes of Health — U.S. Department of Health and Human Services

 Dr. Dale Sandler exit disclaimer

-Dr. Dale Sandler is the Principal Investigator of the Sister Study and the co-Principal Investigator of the Two Sister Study.
+Dr. Dale Sandler is the Principal Investigator of the Sister Study and the Co-Principal Investigator of the Two Sister Study.
 She received her MPH from Yale University School of Medicine in 1975, and her PhD in Epidemiology from The Johns Hopkins University School of Hygiene and Public Health in 1979.
 Dr. Sandler is Chief of the Epidemiology Branch in the Division of Intramural Research at the National Institute of Environmental Health Sciences.
 She studies environmental risk factors for a wide range of chronic diseases including breast cancer.
 This work includes the impact of early life exposures, occupational and environmental exposures, socioeconomic and lifestyle factors, and genetic susceptibility.
-In addition to the Sister Study, Dr. Sandler is co-Principal Investigator of the Agricultural Health Study, a long-term study of farmers and their spouses who have been followed since 1993 and Principal Investigator of the GuLF Study, a cohort study of the health of persons involved in cleaning up following the Deepwater Horizon oil spill in the Gulf of Mexico in April of 2010.
+In addition to the Sister Study, Dr. Sandler is Co-Principal Investigator of the Agricultural Health Study, a long-term study of farmers and their spouses who have been followed since 1993 and Principal Investigator of the GuLF Study, a cohort study of the health of persons involved in cleaning up following the Deepwater Horizon oil spill in the Gulf of Mexico in April of 2010.

 Dr. Clarice Weinberg exit disclaimer